M-IFS | Multi-Faith Inclusive Framework Standard

 M-IFS Platinum

-M-IFS bridges this gap by setting standards for inclusivity and well-being
+M-IFS bridges the gap by setting clear standards for inclusion and well-being across diverse religious and cultural needs in the workplace.

 Note: M-IFS is a UK Certification Mark (registration pending) owned and governed by Invitise Ltd. It certifies workplace inclusion practices and must not be used to imply certification of services, individuals, or training programmes.
 All use of the M-IFS mark must follow the Rules of Use and licensing terms.
 The term “accreditation” is used publicly to describe the certification awarded under this framework.